An Espionage Icon

 Paulo Coelho’s Approach to the Mystery

 As you might have expected, a myriad of books and movies have already been released over the years, attempting to recount her story and shed some light on it.
-Coelho obviously knew that he had to do something a little different to make the book a worthwhile read, which is why the narration is presented in the form of a final letter drafted by Mata Hari before her execution.
+Coelho obviously knew that he had to do something a little different to make The Spy a worthwhile read, which is why the narration is presented in the form of a final letter drafted by Mata Hari before her execution.
 It’s basically the kind of letter where she pours her heart out, detailing her life from childhood until the fateful moment when she awaits her doom and reflecting on the many decisions she made and the events that shaped her life.

 With all that being said, there are some issues with this novel that simply cannot be overlooked.
 To begin with, Mata Hari, the woman around who the entire story revolves, isn’t characterized or developed as well as you would expect, especially from Coelho whose characters are always engaging, if not complex.
 I found it rather difficult to relate to her woes or truly feel sorrow for how the world treated her.
 Sadly, there are times when it feels like Coelho doesn’t trust you to understand what he means and decides to hammer you over the head with it, like he does with the idea that Hari was a strong, independent woman out of her time who fell victim to the unfair and cruel practices of the world around her.
 You don’t have to agree or disagree with his point of view to find that practice annoying.